Our topic is Movers and Shakers. You can see our Knowledge Organiser here: Movers And Shakers

-At Great Heath Academy we follow the Primary Advantage Maths Programme.
+At Great Heath Academy we follow the White Rose Maths Programme.
 This programme develops children’s understanding of mathematical concepts using concrete, pictorial and abstract approaches.

 Click here for some interactive maths games.

-In SPaG we have been learning about spelling patterns, punctuation and grammar.
-This includes learning about different sentence types – exclamation, statement, command and question – and how to punctuate them.
+In SPaG we will be learning about spelling patterns, punctuation and grammar.
+This includes learning about different sentence types – statements, commands and questions – and how to punctuate them.

 Have a go at adding -ed to verbs in this game!

 READING IS IMPORTANT!!

-In Reading we are using some helpful dogs to answer comprehension questions.
+In Reading we will be using some helpful dogs to answer comprehension questions.
 These dogs are Rex Retriever who retrieves information, Prediction Pip who predicts what might happen next and Sequencing Suki who puts information in the correct order.

 Ask your child about ‘metacognition’ and ‘schema’!

 Please try and listen to your child read daily or as much as possible.
 This is such an important part of their learning and they need to be confident to read different texts.
 By the end of Year 2, children should be able to read and write the 300 high frequency words.
-When you listen to your child read please write it in their yellow Reading Record so we can keep a check on how well they are doing and they can earn their Red Ted points for prizes.
+When you listen to your child read please write it in their Reading Record so we can keep a check on how well they are doing and they can earn their Red Ted points for prizes.